 - Cheap Nut

-A fair warning to all of you looking to move from 4 strings to all of 5: there are things you need to remember and adjust for.
+A fair warning to all of you looking to move from 4 strings to all 5: there are things you need to remember and adjust for.
 There are certain discomforts that you will have to start getting used to so that eventually you can play the instrument right.
-First and foremost, you must understand that the fretboard of the instrument is much wider than what you might be used to, if moving from the four string bass.
-This means that hords will be harder to arrange on the fretboard.
+First and foremost, you must understand that the fretboard of the instrument is much wider than what you might be used to if moving from the four string bass.
+This means that chords will be harder to arrange on the fretboard.
 The wider fretboard also means a thicker neck and a heavier instrument, which means some, if not a lot of, discomfort if playing standing up.
 Using the fifth string effectively also needs some getting used to.
 Eventually, though, you will have mastered all of these issues and will be able to evoke beautiful tones at your whim.

 Conclusion